jmpluke/EMNA-TC-ML-Hybrid/README.md

 Supervisor: Dr. Antonio Bolufe-Rohler,
 Student: Jordan Luke

-This project was done as part of a Research Project course, for marks, from the University of Prince Edward Island.
+This project was done as part of a Research Project course (MCS-4900), for marks, from the University of Prince Edward Island.

 For this code, the models included involve Scikit-Learn model types [1] and TensorFlow Keras models [2,3].